 14.)
 Make yourself contactable

 How contactable are you?
 If you’re on LinkedIn looking for business opportunities, you need to make sure that you make yourself easy to contact.
 If you’re a 3rd degree connection or beyond, many won’t go through the hassle of sending a high-risk introduction or buying an InMail in order to contact you.
 LinkedIn gives you the ability to include your contact details, such as up to three websites and a Twitter handle, for anyone to see.
 There is also a “Advice for Contacting [Name]” section where you could include your email address and/or phone number.
-You also have the option of subscribing to the LinkedIn Personal Plus account plan and for a low price joining the OpenLink Network, giving those not in your network the opportunity to email you without having to pay for it.
+You also have the option of subscribing to a paid plan and joining the OpenLink Network, giving those not in your network the opportunity to email you without having to pay for it.
 Don’t make it hard for those who want to get in touch with you to contact you: If they can’t easily contact you, they might just move on to the next person!

 15.)
 Join relevant LinkedIn groups